wilsonwid/dsa4266-project/README.md

 ## Instructions for Dataset

-1. **Organize by Model Name**: Inside this `data` folder, create subdirectories for each model you want to run, named exactly as specified:
+1. **Organize by Model Name**: Inside the `/data` folder, create subdirectories for each model you want to run, named exactly as specified:

-- `data/cnn`
+- `/data/cnn`
-- `data/rcnn`
+- `/data/rcnn`
-- `data/resnet`
+- `/data/resnet`
-- `data/videomae`
+- `/data/videomae`
-- `data/vit`
+- `/data/vit`

 2. **Unzip Data Files**: Unzip each model's dataset into the respective subdirectory.

-3. **Verify File Paths**: Each model script should automatically refer to its dedicated folder under `data/<model-name>`.
+3. **Verify File Paths**: Each model script should automatically refer to its dedicated folder under `/data/<model-name>`.
 Ensure that any required subfolders or files are placed correctly to avoid path errors.

 ### Preprocessed Dataset Links